oberien/das-protokoll/specification-v2.md

 It is possible for any block to be referenced at multiple places.
-This is useful if two files are equivalent (e.g. copied), because that file will only be saved once.
+This is useful if two files are equivalent (e.g. copied), because that file need only be saved once.
-This case is automatically handled through the use of blockids in blockrefs.

-Hints MAY be provided.
+The frontend implementation MAY provide a mechanism to deduplicate files.

 If a hint is provided, it MUST be correct.
 If a hint is provided, it MAY be used.
 Hints SHOULD be implemented for leaf blocks to reduce the number of downloads of blocks and to allow for efficient partial file modifications.
 If hints are used to create a block, the correctness of the hints MUST be verified by checking the hash of the final encrypted block against its blockid.

-If it is not used, the block needs to be downloaded, even though it may be possible to assemble it from existing already downloaded files.
-If a hint is present, it SHOULD be forwarded to other clients.
+Hints SHOULD be preserved as much as possible when modifying data.
+Note that a hint contain blockrefs which can in turn contain another hint.

 While the above example demonstrates hints for leaf blocks, they MAY also be implemented for file meta blocks to support very large files (e.g. 2 PB), which changes very often with less overhead.